 "Always do what you are afraid to do." — popularized by Ralph Waldo Emerson (1841)

-Whether you raced dozens of times in 2014 or never signed up for a single event, consider something a little outside your comfort zone for next year.
+Whether you raced dozens of times last season or never signed up for a single event, consider something a little outside your comfort zone for next year.
 That could be pushing yourself to improve on what you're already doing, with a faster 10mi time trial or a better finish at that one local event.
 It could also mean trying something completely new, like a brand new discipline.
 Cycling coach John Verheul says it's worth signing up for an event that "that challenges us to the point of questioning whether or not we can complete it."

 "How can we grow as athletes, as people, unless we challenge ourselves to accomplish that which we thought impossible?"
 Verheul said.
 "In signing up we are setting that goal for ourselves, and announcing to the world — or, just the people who look at the pre-reg lists — our intent to complete this event.
 In making such a public assertion there is then already accountability.
 We can't 'un-sign up', because that's admitting defeat before we try."